CCI-MOC/hil/docs/keystone-auth.md

 To grant the Openstack project with that UUID access to HaaS.

+Note that the plugin recognizes any user with an `admin` role on any project as a HaaS administrator, similar to the default policy for core Openstack projects.

 The HaaS command line interface will look for the same `OS_*` environment variables used by the Openstack command line tools; these may be set by a user to authenticate when using the CLI.